2021–22 Gillingham F.C. season

-The 2021–22 season is Gillingham's 129th year in their history and ninth consecutive season in League One.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the 2021–22 EFL Trophy.
-The season covers the period from 1 July 2021 to 30 June 2022.
+The 2021–22 season was Gillingham's 129th year in their history and ninth consecutive season in League One.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the 2021–22 EFL Trophy.
+The season covered the period from 1 July 2021 to 30 June 2022.

 Pre-season friendlies

 As part of their pre-season preparations, Gillingham announced friendly matches against Chatham Town, Welling United, Dartford, Queens Park Rangers, Ebbsfleet United, Peterborough United, Colchester United, Millwall, Leyton Orient and Norwich City.

-However, the scheduled friendlies against Dartford, Queens Park Rangers, Peterborough United and Ebbsfleet United was cancelled due to a number of players being tested positive for COVID-19.
+However, the scheduled friendlies against Dartford, Queens Park Rangers, Peterborough United and Ebbsfleet United were cancelled due to a number of players testing positive for COVID-19.